-I’ve never seen a B2B company get to anything much under 18 months. — Steve Wood, B2B Serial Entrepreneur
+I’ve never seen a B2B company get to anything much under 18 months. — Steve Wood, Serial Entrepreneur in B2B

-It can take anywhere between 6 months and 3 years to get a business off the ground.
-To succeed, founders have to be ready to go the distance.
+It can take anywhere between 6 and 36 months to get a business off the ground… and that’s when the market conditions are good.

-Quickly, I had to cut spending and use my line of credit.
+Very quickly, I was forced to cut my budget, and go on my line of credit.

 Your Own Savings

-- Pros: In some ways, tapping into your savings to fund your business is the ideal solution.
-You keep all control and become your own investor.
-Since you’re working from cash on hand, you don’t pick up debts, and have a clear picture of your time horizon.
-This can be a good path however…
+- Pros: In some ways, tapping into your savings to fund your venture is the ideal solution.
+You get to keep all control, and you become your own investor.
+Since you’re using the cash you have, you don’t pile up debts, and you know how long you can fund your startup.
+It can be a good approach, however…

-- Cons: Self-funding your startup means you’re not accountable to anyone for the way you spend your money.
+- Cons: Funding your own startup means you’re not accountable to anyone else for how the money gets spent.
 This can mean spending on the wrong things, or spending for way too long.
 Once your ego is on the line, it’s likely you won’t know when to pull the plug.
-At the end of the day, if your investment doesn’t pan out–80 to 90% of startups fail after all–you can wind up with a big hole in your personal finances.
-As the saying goes, it’s always better to spend someone else’s money…
+At the end of the day, if the investment doesn’t pan out–80 to 90% of startups fail after all–you can wind up with a big hole in your personal finances.
+As the saying goes, it’s always better to be spending someone else’s money…

-- Cons: With yearly interest rates as high as 25%, it can take years to repay the investment.
-In fact, you’ll probably pay multiples of it.
-Although some founders have managed to fund their business on credit card debt, it’s definitely not the wisest long-term way to extend your startup runway.
+- Cons: With yearly interest rates as high as 25%, it can take years to repay any investment you make.
+In fact, you’ll probably end up paying it back multiple times.
+Although founders have managed to grow businesses off the back of credit cards, it’s more of a malpractice than a strategy you should consider for extending your startup runway.

-- Pros: Unless you’re willing to mortgage your house or other assets you own, bank loans won’t be an option.
+- Pros: Unless you’re willing to mortgage your house (or other assets you own), banks generally won’t be an option.
 Banks hate risk.
 They’ll rarely agree to loan money to startups.
 Since they need assets to back the loan, that’s generally a non-starter.

-- Pros: Startup revenue is the healthiest way to create your startup runway.
-By getting clients or prospects to pre-pay for your product, you can fund growth and development to keep the lights on.
+- Pros: Revenue is the best, and healthiest way to extend your startup runway.
+By getting customers, or prospects to buy or pre-pay for a product, you can fund growth and development to keep the lights on.
 Generating revenue is also a pretty good sign that a market needs the product you’re making.

 - Pros: Guaranteed income.
-There’s a lot of built-in waiting time in the early days of startups, keeping your job is actually feasible.
+Since there’s a lot of waiting time in the early days of startups, keeping your job is actually feasible.
 It’s also a way to experiment while maintaining the safety of a full-time wage.
-As you build and get validation, you can gradually reduce your working hours.
-Working in an organization is also a great way to find business ideas (Read: How to Find B2B Business Ideas in Your Workplace).
+As you explore and gain validation, you can gradually reduce your working hours.
+Note: Working in a company can be a great way to find good business ideas.

-- Pros: Consulting is one of the most common ways to extend your startup runway.
+- Pros: Freelancing or consulting is one of the main ways founders to extend their startup runway.
 Depending on their expertise, and their rate on the market, it may be a good, quick way to inject cash in the business.
-By picking your clients carefully, you might even be able to turn your consulting gigs into a successful product business (e.g. clientstrapping).
+By picking your clients carefully, you might even be able to turn your consulting work into an actual business opportunity (e.g. clientstrapping).

 Micro-Tasks & Micro-Projects

 - Pros: Your friends and family know you best.
 Because they know you, and what you’re capable of, they may be more likely to invest in your venture.
-Since they’re not professional investors, their expectations of return and the pressure they’ll give you will be a fraction of the pressure you’ll get from investment firms.
-This can both be good and bad.
+Since they’re not professional investors, their expectations for a return, and the pressure they’ll put on you will be a mere fraction of what you would get from professional investors.
+This can be both a blessing and a curse.

-- Cons: If your startup project works, your friends and family make money (Great!), but if it doesn’t… you run the risk of damaging important relationships in your life.
-Startups are risky, a lot of them fail to scale past early adopters, beware of raising money from family and friends.
+- Cons: If your startup succeeds, you, your friends, and your family will make money (Great!).
+However, if it fails… you run the risk of damaging many of the most important relationships in your life.
+Most startups fail.
+Beware of raising money from friends and family.

-- Pros: There are a lot more angel investors than there are investment firms.
-Angel investors can be a nice hybrid between friends and family and an investment firm.
-Because they often were entrepreneurs themselves they can provide helpful mentorship.
-Angel investors generally don’t have the same timetable and expectations for angel investors will also generally be lower than VCs’.
+- Pros: There are a lot more angel investors than investment firms.
+Angel investors can be a nice alternative sitting somewhere between friends and family and VC firms.
+Because angel investors have often been entrepreneurs themselves, they can generally provide helpful guidance too.
+The timetable and expectations for angel investors will also generally be lower than VCs’.

 Venture Capital Funding

-- Pros: If your business has the potential to grow big and you want to go fast, venture capital money might be the best path forward for you.
-There are a lot of good VC funds and accelerators in B2B, so you can find a good partner who will open doors for your business, and help guide your progress as the business accelerates.
+- Pros: If your startup has the potential to become a market leader, and you’re looking to grow fast, venture capital may be the best path for you.
+There are a lot of really good VC funds, so you can find a good partner that will open doors for your business, and help guide your progress as the business accelerates.

 Grants & Contests

-What’s the Best Way to Extend your Startup Runway?
+So, What’s the Best Way to Extend Your Startup Runway?

-The best way for you will depend on:
+The best way to extend your startup runway will depend on:

-- The expected timeline (note: getting a startup off the ground always takes longer than expected!);
+- The expected timeline (note: getting a startup off the ground always takes longer than you think!)

-- The expected velocity (e.g. how fast do you want to go?);
+- Your expected velocity (e.g. how fast do you want to go?)

-- The financing options at your disposal (e.g. not all businesses can raise VC money)
+- The options at your disposal (e.g. not all startups can raise VC funding)